 Can I Use an Adapter at a Campground Power Pedestal?

 So, while you can plug your 50-amp RV into a 30-amp power pedestal using an adapter, you won’t be able to power everything you typically power using a 50-amp service.
-You need to be sure not to use more than 3,600 Watts or 30-amps of power when using a 30-amp adapter.
+You need to be sure not to use more than 3,600 Watts of power, or 30 amps of current, when using a 30-amp adapter.

 To connect a 50A RV to a 30A outlet: